Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

 # Manage the POS warehouse

-Manage the warehouse settings to assign one or more specific warehouses to the POS from which the stock is taken and booked.
-The warehouse specifies where exactly the stock is booked out when a product is sold.
+Manage the warehouse settings to assign one or more specific warehouses to the POS from which the stock is taken from and posted.
+The warehouse specifies where exactly the stock is taken from when a product is sold.

 ## Check the stock allocation

-Check if the stock allocation is correctly configured so that the store stock is correctly assigned to the warehouse.
+Check if the stock allocation is correctly configured so that the store stock level is correctly assigned to the warehouse.
 The stock source specifies how the stock available in the POS system is calculated.
 In most cases, the stock source and the warehouse are identical, but they can also differ.

 #### Prerequisites